 Contents

 Website KPIs, or key performance indicators, are a crucial aspect of measuring the success and effectiveness of a website.
-These metrics allow businesses to track and analyse their website’s performance, identify areas of improvement, and make informed decisions about their online presence.
+These website metrics allow businesses to track and analyse their website’s performance, identify areas of improvement, and make informed decisions about their online presence.

 Share